wbrown/hexaforth/UNDERSTANDING.md

 The metacircular build system ensures perfect synchronization: changes to instruction encoding in C headers automatically propagate through code generation, cross-compilation, and VM execution.
 This eliminates documentation drift and enables rapid experimentation with instruction set changes.

 The core insight - that specific operations like T→N, T→R, and N→[T] are special cases of general data routing - shows how finding the right abstraction can unlock capabilities that were always latent in the hardware.
 The multiplexers don't add complexity; they reveal the simplicity that was always there.

+## Architectural Tensions: 16-bit Heritage in a 64-bit World

+Hexaforth embodies a fundamental tension between its 16-bit heritage and 64-bit ambitions:

+### The Three-Way Impedance Mismatch

+1. **16-bit opcodes** - Instructions are 16 bits wide (from J1)
+   - Limits immediate literals to 12 bits (0-4095)
+   - Requires multi-instruction sequences for larger values
+   - Provides excellent code density

+2. **64-bit stack cells** - The VM operates on 64-bit values
+   - Enables modern computational power
+   - Natural for contemporary processors
+   - But requires complex literal encoding

+3. **Byte addressing with 16-bit data layout** - Memory model complexity
+   - The cross-compiler generates 16-bit cells (J1/Swapforth heritage)
+   - Memory is byte-addressed (not word-addressed like J1)
+   - Dictionary entries, link fields, etc. are all 16-bit values

+### The Cost of Compatibility

+This mismatch necessitates an entire compatibility layer:
+- `w@` and `w!` for 16-bit memory access (with byte preservation)
+- `2w@` and `2w!` for paired 16-bit values (like source buffers)
+- Complex literal encoding that builds 64-bit values from 12-bit chunks
+- Careful distinction between byte addresses (for data) and word addresses (for code)

+In a pure 16-bit Forth, none of this would exist.
+The simplicity would be profound:
+- `@` would just read a cell
+- Addresses would increment by 1 for the next cell
+- No mask-and-preserve operations
+- No shift-and-accumulate literal building

+### Why This Complexity?

+The complexity serves a purpose: it allows hexaforth to be a bridge between classic Forth implementations and modern computing:
+- Runs classic 16-bit Forth code (via cross-compilation)
+- Leverages 64-bit computational power
+- Maintains code density through 16-bit instructions
+- Preserves the metacircular elegance (cross.fs can bootstrap the system)

+This demonstrates why many Forth implementations remain 16-bit: the elegance of matching your cell size to your instruction size to your addressing granularity is hard to beat.
+Hexaforth shows both what you gain (modern computational power) and what you lose (architectural simplicity) when you break that symmetry.

 ## Comparison with Other Forth Implementations